-When referring a person to a DAHS facility, describe the facility to the person and the type of service available.
-If possible, the person should visit the facility before services begin.
+If the person is to be referred to a Day Activity and Health Services (DAHS) facility, describe the facility to the person and the type of service available.
+When possible, the person should visit the facility before services begin.
 Based on federal requirements for services funded under Medicaid, the person maintains freedom of choice among the DAHS facilities that serve their area.
 If the person meets all DAHS eligibility requirements, they have freedom of choice to choose a DAHS facility, regardless of any relationship to the provider.

-A DAHS facility must serve eligible people, unless a facility is at licensed capacity.
+40 Texas Administrative Code §98.202(a)(3).
+A DAHS facility must serve eligible clients, unless a facility is at licensed capacity.